jlong5795/challenge-web/README.md

 - Break up the UI into reusable components that follow either the React [presentational component/container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) structure or Functional Components with Hooks.
 - Consistent aesthetic and look-and-feel of the app.
 We will have design resources available, but there will be times when you'll need to fill in the gaps without outside help.

-## Getting Started

-We recommend getting started by downloading this package (don't fork, please!) and running `npm install` to set up the initial dependencies and app file structure.
-You can start the initial app by running `npm run dev`.

 ## Submitting

-- Replace this `README.md` with any instructions, a few screenshots, assumptions you made, and a few ideas for features you might add if the app was taken any further.
+- Please include a `README` with any instructions for setup, assumptions made for the project, and a few ideas for features you might add if the app was taken any further.
+- Please provide screenshots or a video demo of the various UI screens.
 - Zip and email your repository to us.
 You can remove `node_modules` before zipping to reduce size.
 - We will provide constructive and timely feedback on your submission with a clear direction around next steps.
 Thank you for your time.